JumboCode/TUTV/README.md

 We are going to develop this section as a team as our project progresses.
 Here's a tentative overview of how our design and development process will look like:

- - Design docs (yes), both visual and technical, will go in the [project wiki] (https://github.com/JumboCode/TUTV/wiki), which is empty right now.
+ - Design docs (yes), both visual and technical, will go in the [project wiki](https://github.com/JumboCode/TUTV/wiki), which is empty right now.
 Do you have an idea for a wiki page?
 Add it!

  - Everyone will contribute to keeping our wiki and our README up to date.